Visit BenQ Education Website for Education Solutions

 Conclusion

-An Interactive display should be used as a tool to promote project-based learning and flipped classrooms that encourage engagement.
+An Interactive flat panel should be used as a tool to promote project-based learning and flipped classrooms that encourage engagement.
 Yes, the boards are shiny and capture attention, but to maintain that attention, teachers need to model how to use the board and then put the technology into the student’s hands.
 This is the best way to promote active learning that encourages engagement.
 Students should be using the interactive whiteboard to fact check sources on Wikipedia, because the teacher promised to buy pizza if someone finds a mistake in the previous day’s presentation.3

 Of course, interactive panels can also be used for remote teaching with video conferencing, managing noise levels, taking attendance, and developing a points system to reward participation.
 This article only grazes the surface of how this educational technology can be used to increase engagement in K-12 classrooms.
 Ultimately, it is up to the teacher’s imagination and in the digital classroom, possibilities are endless.